openMSL/sl-1-2-reflection-based-lidar-object-model/src/model/strategies/lidar-environmental-effects-strategy/README.md

 ## Fog, Rain, Snow, Sun Light

 In the "Lidar-Environmental-Effects-Strategy", several weather influences are added to the simulated point cloud.
-The influences are parameterizable via the sensor profiles and calibrated for certain sensors based on measurements published by Linnhoff et al.[[2](#Linnhoff2022)</sup>]
+The influences are parameterizable via the sensor profiles and calibrated for certain sensors based on measurements published by Linnhoff et al.
 The stochastically modeled weather conditions include

 - Direct Sunlight
 - Fog
 - Rain